woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ## Notes
 - This could have been made more difficult with legitimate DNS traffic in the packets.
 In that case perhaps Solution 2 would have been more robust.
-- jq syntax (like sed and regex) is complex and difficult to remember.
+- `jq` syntax (like `sed` and `regex`) is complex and difficult to remember.
 Large **Language** Models are made for translation, so they're well suited to creating these types of commands.
-- In future I think I'll start with Solution 2 and fall back on bespoke Python code if that fails.
+- In future I think I'll start with Solution 2 and fall back on bespoke Python code like Solution 1 if that fails.

 ---